-5th century Athens is a place filled with all manner of celebrations and mystery cults.
-Each year, around fall, the women of Athens gather and celebrate the Thesmophoria, a three day celebration honoring the goddess Demeter and her daughter Persephone, welcoming a good harvest.
-The activities of the Thesmophoria are a mystery.
+5th century Athens was a place filled with all manner of celebrations and mystery cults.
+Each year, around fall, the women of Athens gathered and celebrated the Thesmophoria, a three day celebration honoring the goddess Demeter and her daughter Persephone, welcoming a good harvest.
+The activities of the Thesmophoria remain a mystery.

-This play, whose title means “Women-celebrating-the-festival-of-Thesmophoria” is like the Lysistrata, appropriately produced in the same year as Lysistrata, returns to the gender question.
+This play, whose title means “Women-celebrating-the-festival-of-Thesmophoria” is like the Lysistrata (appropriately produced in the same year) in that it returns to the gender question.
 In it, men imitate women at the instigation of Euripides, whose ploy fails.

 It tells the story of the lugubrious playwright Euripides who has been accused by the women of Athens for falsely portraying them in a negative light.
 He drags his unbeknownst compatriot by marriage, Mnesilochos, to the home of Agathon.
 Euripides brings his kinsman as he believes Mnesilochos and Agathon have had sexual relations, Agathon is notoriously ‘womanish’ in his looks and homosexuality.
 Recall Agathon portrayed in Plato’s Symposium.
 They encounter Agathon’s servant making a sacrifice for a pleasing play that Agathon is drafting.
 Agathon emerges and Euripides explains his plot -for Agathon to dress as a woman and infiltrate the Thesmophoria to convince them of Euripides’s goodness.
 The persecution of Euripides mirrors the persecution of Socrates in Aristophanes’s Clouds.